Causes And Treatments For Depression During Pregnancy

 Antidepressant medications

-Any of these methods, or some combination of them, may relieve symptoms of mild to moderate depression.
+Any of the above methods, or some combination of them, may relieve symptoms of mild to moderate depression.
 However, if your depression is severe, you may find that your healthcare provider or psychiatrist wants to prescribe antidepressant medication for relief.
-If they don’t, but you want more information, you may want to bring up medication during prenatal care checkups.
+If they don’t, but you want more information, discuss medication during prenatal care checkups.
 If the topic of medication does arise, your prenatal care provider can explain the benefits and risks of antidepressant medication during pregnancy.

 The benefits and risks of antidepressants during pregnancy

-Most medical and mental health care professionals aim to try as many alternative methods as possible before prescribing an antidepressant during pregnancy.
+Medical and mental health care professionals often try alternative methods before prescribing an antidepressant during pregnancy.
 However, if none of those methods are working, your doctor may prescribe the lowest possible effective dose of an antidepressant.
 It can take some time to figure out what dosage will be effective in treating your depression while minimizing the risk to your baby.

 If you become pregnant while taking antidepressants

 If you are already taking medication for depression when you become pregnant, you may be tempted to reduce your dosage or even stop taking the medication altogether.
-You can contact your health care or prenatal care provider before making any decisions regarding your medications.
+You should contact your health care or prenatal care provider before making any medication decisions.

 This decision can be complex, and there are many factors to consider, such as the severity of your symptoms.
 While stopping your medication may seem like the obvious choice, depression can affect your unborn baby.
-It is possible that the benefits of continuing to take your medication outweigh any potential risks.
+The benefits of continuing to take your medication may outweigh any potential risks.

 Reaching out for help with depression symptoms

-Antepartum depression can make it challenging to travel to an office for therapy.
+Antepartum depression can make traveling to an office for therapy difficult.
 In these cases, online therapy may be a convenient alternative to in-person therapy, and research shows it’s effective for depression and anxiety.
 With an online therapy platform like BetterHelp, you can participate in therapy via audio or video chat.
-Also, if you experience depression symptoms in between sessions, you can contact your therapist 24/7 via in-app messaging, and they’ll get back to you as soon as they can.
+Also, if you experience depression symptoms in between sessions, you can contact your therapist via in-app messaging, and they’ll get back to you as soon as they can.

 Takeaway

 If you’re experiencing symptoms of depression during pregnancy, you don’t have to face it alone.
-There are doctors and therapists available to offer both medical and non-pharmaceutical treatment options for your symptoms.
-With BetterHelp, you can be matched with a therapist with experience helping people with depression during pregnancy.
-Take the first step to relief from depression during pregnancy and reach out to BetterHelp today.
+Doctors and therapists are available to offer medical and non-pharmaceutical treatment options for your symptoms.
+Consider reaching out to a provider online or in your area to get started.

 Depression is treatable, and you're not alone